pypm/home/docs/studies/usa20220116/index.md

 ![wy](img/wy_4_2_0116_linear_omicron.png)

-## Comparisons of state projections
+## Comparisons of state cases and hospitalization

 The daily case rates per 100,000 greatly exceed the levels seen earlier in the epidemic.
 The plots show the model fits to case data for states grouped according to region.